StbSharp/StbImageResizeSharp/README.md

       * Add src/StbImageResizeSharp.csproj to the solution

       * Include *.cs from folder "src" directly in the project.
-In this case, it might make sense to add StbImageResizeSharp_INTERNAL build compilation symbol to the project, so StbImageResizeSharp classes would become internal.
+In this case, it might make sense to add STBSHARP_INTERNAL build compilation symbol to the project, so StbImageResizeSharp classes would become internal.

 # Usage
 StbImageResizeSharp exposes API similar to [stb_image_resize.h](https://github.com/nothings/stb/blob/master/stb_image_resize.h).